fasiha/mudderjs/README.md

 // >  'f6' ]
 ~~~

-A desire to use more than twenty-six (or thirty-six) characters led to [a discussion about base-62](http://stackoverflow.com/a/2557508/500207), where @DanielVassallo showed a custom `toString`, since JavaScript’s `Number.prototype.toString` (used above, for base-26) only supports radixes ≤36. [numbase](https://www.npmjs.com/package/numbase) supports arbitrary-radix interconversion, and, how delightful, lets you specify the universe of characters to use:
+This uses JavaScript’s `Number.prototype.toString` which works for bases up to `B=36`, but no more.
+A desire to use more than thirty-six characters led to [a discussion about representing integers in base-62](http://stackoverflow.com/a/2557508/500207), where @DanielVassallo showed a custom `toString`.

+Meanwhile, [numbase](https://www.npmjs.com/package/numbase) supports arbitrary-radix interconversion, and, how delightful, lets you specify the universe of characters to use:
 ```js
 // From https://www.npmjs.com/package/numbase#examples // no-hydrogen
 // Setup an instance with custom base string